'Life of the school': Livingstone College remembers student who died from COVID-19 - Salisbury Post

 SALISBURY — Jamesha Waddell had a smile you couldn’t miss.

-More often than not, she was smiling.
-She was warm-hearted and never seemed to be sad, recalls classmate and Livingstone College Student Body President Carlee Patterson.
+More often than not, she was smiling, even if she was just walking to class.
+She was warm-hearted and never seemed to be sad, recalled classmate and Livingstone College Student Body President Carlee Patterson.
 She was lovingly known as “Messy” because she usually had gossip to share.
-Patterson just called her “Ms. Waddell.”
+But Patterson just called her “Ms. Waddell.”

 She was “the life of the school,” recalled Patterson, who shared classes in their major, criminal justice, with Waddell.

-Waddell, a 23-year-old originally from Brunswick County, died Thursday after testing positive for COVID-19, the college said.
+Waddell, a 23-year-old originally from Columbus County, died Thursday after testing positive for COVID-19, the college said.
 Anthony J. Davis, senior vice president and chief operating officer for Livingstone College, said Waddell tested positive for the coronavirus after leaving campus in mid-September.

 While isolating at home, her condition worsened.
 She was hospitalized and placed in intensive care.